AllramEst83/codedbykay.markdown/implementaion-plan.md

 - [x] Set up Supabase in the project
 - [ ] Set up Supabase Auth in the project
-  - [ ] Move Auth service from LLM project to this project (src\contexts\AuthContext.ts.
-Improve and refine fro this project.)
   - [ ] Login
   - [ ] Register
   - [ ] Logout